mahlonsmith/ruby-ezmlm/README.md

     $ gem install ezmlm

+## TODO

+  - Text file editing (trailers, etc.)
+  - Header / mime list accessors

 ## Limitations

+This library doesn't create new lists from scratch.
+Use ezmlm-make.

 This library is designed to only work with lists stored on disk (the default), not the SQL backends.